Isidor George Beaver: Other activities

 Beaver was president of the National Ice Skating Association in 1928 and perhaps longer, president of the Victorian Ice Skating Association in 1932.
 He was a sponsor of ice hockey, and one of the first four teams in Melbourne (and in Australia) was named "The Beavers" in recognition of his support.

-Family
+Personal life

-Beaver never married.
+Beaver may have been a Freemason.
+He never married.
 The chief beneficiary of his will was a niece.
 Although a member of a Jewish family, there is (unlike his sisters) no mention of him in the Jewish press.